DFearing/online-voting/docs/process.md

 1. The voter follows the directions received with their registration code and visits a website where their identity is challenged using industry standard methods of identity verification (address/work history, SSN, etc.).
 Once they've authenticated, they will be asked to provide their registration code as well as create a secret.
 Once they provide the correct registration code, the system will push a Voter Identity Verification Message on the blockchain.
 The system will then provide the Voter a chance to save their public/private key, registration public key, and secret.

-2. The government uses the Voter Identity Verification Message to confirm the eligibility of the Voter.
-If they are eligible, the government will push two messages on the blockchain, the Government Identity Verfied & Key Exchange message and the Government Public Key Validation message.
+2. The government uses the Voter Identity Verification message to confirm the eligibility of the Voter.
+If they are eligible, the government will push two messages on the blockchain, the Private Key Exchange message and the Public Key Validation message.

 ### Anonymous Voting

-1. The Voter visits a website and enters their private key, using this information the systems retrieves and decrypts the anonymous voter private key from the Government Identity Verified & Key Exchange message.
-When the voter cast a ballot, the system will use the information to push a Voter Ballot message onto the blockchain.
+1. The Voter visits a website and enters their private key, using this information the systems retrieves and decrypts the anonymous voter private key from the Private Key Exchange message.
+When the voter cast a ballot, the system will use the information to push a Ballot message onto the blockchain.

 ## Post-Election Process